of graduate employers say relevant experience is essential to getting a job with them

 Health promotion specialist

 Want to take your studies to the next level?
-Completing the BSc (Hons) top-up degree will enable you to move onto our Strength, Conditioning and Performance MSc course.
+Completing the BSc (Hons) degree will enable you to move onto our postgraduate courses such as Strength, Conditioning and Performance MSc or Enterprise Management MSc/PGDip.

 We are here to support your career goals every step of the way.